michaela10c/cs4701-project/README.md

 This project illuminates the different types of situations when neural networks are met, as analyzed on different datasets.
 We built a suite of neural networks - different implementations of fully-connected neural networks (FCNNs) and convolutional neural networks (CNNs).

-We tested some of these architectures on the following datasets: Musical Notes Datasets, Email Spam Classification Dataset, and the UCI Wine Quality Dataset.
+We tested some of these architectures on the following datasets:
+- Musical Notes Datasets
+- Email Spam Classification Dataset
+- UCI Wine Quality Dataset.

 We analyzed both the test accuracies and runtimes of each model for each dataset.
 Our results corroborate that convolutional neural networks (CNNs) work well for image-based datasets (problems including image classification), at the cost of a longer training time due to the complex nature of its architecture.
 The size of the dataset also contributes to the training time, as a larger dataset implies a longer training time because of a larger input space.
 Moreover, FCNNs outperform CNNs on datasets that are densely populated by zero.
 We also noticed that weak correlations between predictors and unbalanced class distributions within the dataset yields a low test accuracy.

 Video Presentation: https://www.youtube.com/watch?v=rg1PmR6-gYc